 Burt Bacharach is a singer/songwriter who reached his height of fame in the 1960s and 1970s with such songs as “The Look of Love” and “What the World Needs Now.”

 “What flowers would you like me to order?”
 How about Wayland Flowers, boss?

 Wayland Flowers (1939-1988) and his puppet Madame were a popular ventriloquist act during the 1970s.
 They were regulars on the TV show Laugh-In.

-Jo Anne Worley was a regular on the television skit comedy series Laugh-In, which aired from 1968-1973.
+Jo Anne Worley was a regular on the television skit comedy series Laugh-In (1968-1973), where she became known for her loud, rowdy style of humor.
 She has also appeared in several Disney films (including The Shaggy D.A.) and has done some voiceover work for cartoons.

 Can I have another HoHo?

 HoHos are snack cakes manufactured by Hostess.
 They consist of a chocolate cake layer wrapped around a creamy filling and then covered in chocolate.

 “You say all the narcotics …” Are in Keith Richards, yes.

 Keith Richards is the lead guitarist for the Rolling Stones.
 He has had widely publicized problems with drug addiction, particularly heroin.